-The provision for taxes increased by 9% to \$39.2 million from \$35.8 million.
-The provision is higher due to the higher income earned in 2015 compared to the income recorded in 2014.
+The provision for taxes increased by 84% to \$72.3 million from \$39.2 million.
+The provision is higher due to the higher net income before income taxes earned in 2016.
+The overall effective tax rate is consistent between the years.